Israeli forces kill five Palestinians in overnight raid near West Bank's Tulkarm | Law-Order

 Israeli forces kill five Palestinians in overnight raid near West Bank's Tulkarm

-It said its forces retaliated using live ammunition and shoulder-fired missiles after they were fired on.
-Saturday's operation near the flashpoint city of Tulkarm was the latest in a series of clashes in the occupied West Bank between Israeli forces and Palestinians that has been escalating for more than two years but which has picked up in intensity since the Hamas-led attack on Israel last October.
+Israeli forces killed five Palestinians, including four fighters from the militant group Hamas, in an overnight raid near the city of Tulkarm in the occupied West Bank, Palestinian and Israeli officials said on Saturday.

-Israeli forces killed five Palestinians in an overnight raid in a village near the city of Tulkarm in the occupied West Bank, the Palestinian health ministry and the Israeli military said on Saturday.
+Israeli forces killed five Palestinians, including four fighters from the militant group Hamas, in an overnight raid near the city of Tulkarm in the occupied West Bank, Palestinian and Israeli officials said on Saturday.
+Hamas confirmed that four of the men killed during the raid in Deir al-Ghusun village were from its al-Qassam armed wing.
+The Palestinian health ministry said their bodies had been taken by the Israeli military.

-The health ministry said it had identified four of the five who died during the raid in Deir al-Ghusun.
-Israeli forces took some of the dead bodies, according to the official Palestinian news agency Wafa and a Reuters reporter at the scene.
-The Israeli military said an officer from a special police unit was wounded in the operation and hospitalised.
-It said its forces retaliated using live ammunition and shoulder-fired missiles after they were fired on.
+There was no information about the fifth man, whose body was too disfigured for immediate identification, the Palestinian health ministry in the West Bank said.
+The Israeli military confirmed the deaths and said an Israeli officer from a special police unit was wounded in the operation.
+It said its forces retaliated using live ammunition and shoulder-fired missiles after they came under fire.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)